mosaic-design-system/docs/src/guidelines/accessibility.md

       interact with our software on a permanent basis.
 This covers things like blindness, dyslexia, and MS. |

-      | **Invisible** | Some accessibility issues are not always visible,
+      | **Invisible** | Some accessibility requirements are not always
-      this includes diseases like chrons, colitis, mental health issues, types of pain and many more.
+      visible, this includes diseases like chrons, colitis, mental health conditions, types of pain and many more.
 When looking at someone with an invisible issue, you may not be immediately obvious that they have accessibility needs. |

-      It is important to note that accessibility issues do not always fall into one category.
+      It is important to note that accessibility considerations do not always fall into one category.
 For example, someone recovering from a brain injury would have an issue that was both invisible and temporary.

       \r